 Surgeons such as Bosse, Papillion, and Furnas defined “ligaments” that held the face upward, and loosened with aging, causing the face to drop.
 Amaretto Amodeo, with myself, and others described a deep fascia layer that could be manipulated vertically to pull these ligaments back to their original positions.
 Hamra, in 1990, lifted the deep fascia from the eyelid to achieve a cheek lift, though not describing the layer as deep fascia.

-These advanced techniques, in the hands of skilled surgeons produce excellent, reliable, and safe results.
+These advanced techniques, in the hands of skilled surgeons produce excellent, reliable, and safe results for deep plane facelift.
 They also can produce bruising, swelling, and longer postoperative courses than other, more minimal techniques.

 Over the last two years, we have worked to evolve a unique protocol of technique, energy based devices, and medications to reduce swelling and bruising.
 Recently, in the post Covid-19 era, the “light touch” technique that we use, along with FaceTite, a radiofrequency treatment, and Transxemic Acid (given by our specific protocol), has markedly reduced the recovery period.